• Skip to primary navigation

 Or why not try serving them with my traditional mushy peas?

-Why not pin this recipe for beef pot pies so you can make it later.
+Why not save this recipe for beef pot pies to one of your Pinterest boards so you can find it easily?
+Just click on the image below.

 A beef pot pie topped with a lattice of puff pastry.